QSpec: Speculative Decoding with Complementary Quantization Schemes: Experiments

 \subsection{Fidelity Evaluation}

 \textbf{\sys{} effectively maintains the generation quality of W4A16, whereas W4A4 does not.} As listed in Table~\ref{tab:accuracy_main}, with the draft verification of W4A16, \sys{} exhibits only minimal performance fluctuations compared to W4A16.
-This negligible variation may stem from the nondeterministic algorithms of PyTorch\footnote{\url{https://pytorch.org/docs/stable/notes/randomness.html}} or occasional cases where two tokens have the same maximum prediction probability.
+This negligible variation may stem from the non-deterministic algorithms of PyTorch~\citep{pytorch2024reproducibility} or occasional cases where two tokens have the same maximum prediction probability.
 In contrast, W4A4 experiences a substantial performance decline exceeding 10\% across most tasks, with the reduction becoming more pronounced as task difficulty increases.
 For instance, compared to GSM8K and MBPP, the performance drop for W4A4 is much greater on the more challenging MATH and HumanEval tasks, showing declines of 51.11\% and 38.73\%, respectively.
-On the other hand, this also highlights the higher sensitivity of multi-step reasoning tasks to the negative effects of quantization compared to regular tasks, such as WikiText-2\footnote{To measure perplexity, only a single prefill stage is necessary, bypassing the verify stage.} and WinoGrande.
-This observation aligns with our earlier analysis in Sec.~\ref{sec: motivation}, encouraging incorporating multi-step reasoning tasks into quantization evaluation.
+On the other hand, this also highlights the higher sensitivity of multi-step reasoning tasks to the negative effects of quantization compared to regular tasks, such as WikiText-2 and WinoGrande.
+This observation fully aligns with our earlier analysis in Sec.~\ref{sec: motivation}, encouraging the incorporation of multi-step reasoning tasks into quantization evaluation.